antoBit/antodev/src/blog/2023-01-26-expose-your-work.md

 What!?
 Let’s translate this: ngrok is an application that creates a tunnel between your computer and the internet, solving a couple of the most commons hiccups when developing web applications:

 1. Show someone else your work in progress without having to deploy it to a remote branch and running it on a hosting space
-2. Consume APIs that only accepts secure HTTPS connections (and complain when you try to whitelist /localhost/!)
+2. Consume APIs that only accepts secure HTTPS connections (and complain when you try to whitelist *localhost*!)

 Ngrok can be installed in all major operating systems as a standalone service.
-Its developer license is _free_ (with some restrictions like bandwidth and usage), but /it requires the creation of an account/.
+Its developer license is *free* (with some restrictions like bandwidth and usage), but *it requires the creation of an account*.

 To install it in MacOS we can use brew: